Your Questions,

 -

 Beginning therapy is a courageous step.
-You can start by reaching out through the contact form on this website or by email to request an initial consultation.
+You can start by reaching out through the contact form on this website, email, call, or even send me a text message to ask your initial questions or to request your first appointment.

 This initial conversation is a chance for us to connect, discuss what’s bringing you here, and determine whether working together feels supportive and aligned.
 There is no pressure—only space to explore what you need right now.